Deficiency of Vitamin B12 greatly reduces the ability to make adrenalin from the

 Symptoms of adrenalin over-production are common

-Greater depression can ensue
+Greater depression and/or anxiety can ensue

 Production of Adrenalin/epinephrine is critically dependent upon active